avplayer/dtplayer_cpp/README.md

 At present, dtplayer have provided examples on stream-demuxer-decoder-render modules.
 User can easily understand how to add new element.

-if cmake does not detect a ffmpeg install but detect a faac install, then you will get a aac player.
+if cmake does not detect a ffmpeg install but detect a faad install, then you will get a aac player.

 Compile